NurAycaIlhan/NurAycaIlhan/README.md

 - 👩🏼‍💻 I’m computer science and engineering student
 - 💬 Ask me about anything related to computer science
+- 🌍 I'm based in Istanbul/Turkey and looking for new opportunities around the world
 - 📫 How to reach me: nuraycailhan@gmail.com
-- 🌍 I'm based in Istanbul/Turkey and looking for new opportunities around the world

 <br></br>

 <h2 align="center">
-Who am I 👀
+Who am I?
 </h2>
 Junior Computer Science and Engineering student at Sabanci University.
 Loves artificial intelligence and natural sciences.
 Had four internships.
 I can speak 3 languages; such as Turkish, English and German.
 </p>